 While the Second Circuit found that the "official act" instruction on Ng's Section 666 bribery charges was unnecessary and the trial judge erred in giving it, the court concluded that the error was harmless.
 As explained by the court, the jurors who convicted Ng under the higher standard would presumably have done so under the lower one.

-The Ng decision reinforces rulings by multiple federal appeals courts that the McDonnell "official acts" requirement for bribery violations under Section 201 does not extend to violations of other federal anti-bribery laws, including the FCPA and Section 666.
-As a result, prosecutors need not overcome this additional hurdle – which ultimately resulted in the undoing of the McDonnell conviction – in order to successfully prosecute such bribery violations.
+The Ng decision reinforces rulings by multiple federal courts of appeals that the McDonnell "official acts" requirement for bribery violations under Section 201 does not extend to violations of other federal anti-bribery laws, including the FCPA and Section 666.
+As a result, prosecutors need not overcome this additional hurdle – which ultimately resulted in the undoing of the McDonnell conviction – to successfully prosecute such bribery violations.

 To learn more about the implications of this decision, please contact any of the authors.